How I set up my own office command central for maximum organization. Helps keep track of papers, commitments, important documents and more!

 A well-maintained command central can help you manage all of the things you need to do – it’s like a logistics center for your life.

-How does a Command Central work?
+How to Set Up a Command Central

 A command central will give you a designated space and system for dealing with all of your tasks, projects, and important information.